mserna24/excursion/README.md

 ## Description
-The purpose of the project is to implement and learn how to use git for uploading file from a local directory to a remote repository.
-In addition it provided practice for developing websites with HTML and CSS.
-Allowing a use to deploy their very own websites with GitHub Pages. https://mserna24.github.io/excursion
+The purpose of the project is to implement and learn how to use git for uploading files from your local directory to a remote repository.
+In addition, it provided practice for developing websites with HTML and CSS.
+Allowing the user to deploy their very own websites with GitHub Pages. https://mserna24.github.io/excursion